5.3.2 |

 with punitive retribution or the

-theodemonist law of retaliation
+theodemonist law of

-which requires retaliative punishment.
-On our view also
+retaliation which requires retaliative punishment.

-murderers and thieves are happiness-catenal and living beings, and
+happiness-catenal and living

-if they should be killed or otherwise punished in spite of
+beings, and if they should be killed or otherwise punished in spite of

-considerations of happiness-catenality and life, then only when
+considerations of happiness-catenality and life, then only when we can be

-serve, people's respect for each other as persons.
-Under certain
+for each other as persons.

-circumstances retaliation may be a necessary evil to prevent
+Under certain circumstances retaliation may be a necessary evil to prevent

 reoccurrence or to restore an equilibrium, but it must never